The Community Grid Project aims to achieve the optimal allocation of electricity during peak times of use.

 - Encourages innovation helping to futureproof the energy network.

 - Supports the Mornington Peninsula to manage its own energy future.

 - Offers business and households financial incentives to voluntarily reduce power.

-- Provides community with subsidies and technical support to install solar power and battery storage systems.
+- Will allow electrical retailers to develop products that will subsidise the community, and provide technical support, to install solar power and battery storage systems.